greyatom-school/the-minerva-project/FEWD/sprint_6/Readme.md

 At the end of this sprint, you will be converting the Pro-Organizer application that you've created in the Sprint 5 to a React+Redux application.
 It will allow you easier and better control over the component state and data.
 You will add a couple of new features and you will be using TDD to create this.

+You will also be adding optimisation techniques to the same

 ## Web application mock up